Gnkgo/summaries/data-modelling-and-databases/Important.md

 **Nothing but the Key**

 - all arrows must be out of candidate keys
-- check if you have super key with transivity for each key
+- check if you have super key with transitivity for each key
 ![Alt text](assets/b_normal_form.png)

 ### Fourth Normal Form